MECLabTUDA/TheODen/docs/DATASETS.md

 #  Integrated Datasets

-Theoden already provieds adapter for several datasets.
+Theoden already provides adapter for several datasets.
 The following table shows the currently supported datasets and the corresponding adapter class.

 | Dataset                                    |               Adapter Class                |
 | ------------------------------------------ | :----------------------------------------: |